-- Students with disabilities will attend school free from abuse, including abusive interventions
+- Ensure students with disabilities will attend school free from abuse, including abusive interventions.

-- Prepare, advise, and advocate for people with disabilities before, during, and after a state declared disaster
+- Prepare, advise, and advocate for people with disabilities before, during, and after a state declared disaster/pandemic.

 - Advocate for safe, equitable and just criminal processes for people with disabilities